ibcl-anon/ibcl/README.md

 python visualize_results.py --task_name=<cifar10|celeba> --data_dir=<your proc data dir> --alpha=<a number between 0 and 1>
 ```

-This will fetch the accuracy pt file saved from last step and produce 3 figures similar to the ones above.
+This will fetch the accuracy `.pt` file saved from last step and produce 3 figures similar to the ones above.
+These figures are produced under the configurations in `example_split_cifar10.sh`.
 Notice that this code does not visualize baseline results for comparison yet, but we can add this function per request.